 IHG Rewards – hotel points

-If we are not cruising from our home port of Galveston, Texas, we always fly (or drive) to our point of embarkation at least one day early.
+If we are not cruising from our home port of Galveston, Texas, we always fly (or drive) to our embarkation point at least one day early.
 It is too stressful to worry about a missed flight or lost luggage.

-Booking our hotel is usually the first thing we decide on a cruise.
+Booking our hotel is usually the first thing we decide when embarking on a cruise.
 Hotel points come in handy here.
-We get to sightsee in a new location and have a great night’s sleep before our cruise.
+We see in a new location and have a great night’s sleep before our cruise.

 Choose your ATM card wisely.

-Our ATM card incurs no foreign transaction fees and no ATM fees anywhere at any time.
+Our ATM card incurs no foreign transaction fees or ATM fees anywhere at any time.
 We never have to consider picking up foreign currency before we leave home or worry about running out of cash or incurring ATM costs.

 Which cruise line?

-We are Royal Caribbean cruisers mostly.
-Steve had I have cruised on Norwegian and taken several Carnival cruises over the years.
+We are mostly Royal Caribbean cruisers.
+Steve and I have cruised on Norwegian and taken several Carnival cruises over the years.
 Of these three cruise lines, we prefer Royal Caribbean.
 Our tastes may change as we experience more cruise lines.

 Some Norwegian cruise lines, for example, offer all-inclusive packages, including gratuities, drink packages, dining packages, internet packages, and even shore excursion allowances.
 Although included in the cruise fare, each item will add a tax to the fare price.